qahathaway/vBMD/Example/README.md

 ### The folder labeled "Patient" can be used within the interactive Google Colab notebook to illustrate the data

-### Users can upload their own PNG data to use with the interactive notebook or download the COCO pretrained libraries for academic use
+### Users can upload their own PNG data to use with the interactive notebook or download the COCO pretrained libraries for academic use only